 TSMC's Arizona subsidiary has done what skeptics said couldn't happen: it turned a profit manufacturing advanced chips on American soil.
-The milestone, confirmed in early 2026, validates the largest foreign direct investment in U.S. history and silences years of doubt about whether cutting-edge semiconductor fabrication could work outside East Asia.
+The milestone, confirmed in early 2026, validates the largest foreign direct investment in U.S. history and silences years of doubt about whether top-tier semiconductor fabrication could work outside East Asia.

 Why This Matters Right Now

 For the first time, the world's most advanced commercially produced chips — 4-nanometer processors powering iPhones and AI servers — are rolling off production lines in Phoenix, Arizona, at yields that match TSMC's legendary Taiwan facilities.
 That's not a talking point.
-It's a verified manufacturing achievement that shifts the global chip landscape.
+It's a verified manufacturing achievement that shifts the global chip supply chain.

 TSMC Arizona (officially TSMC Arizona Corporation) reported its first-ever profit in the first half of 2025 and sustained it through Q4, proving the U.S. site isn't just a political showpiece — it's a viable business.